clayh53/tufte-jekyll/README.md

 ### SASS

-I made a half-hearted effort to use Sass to create the css file used by this theme.
+I am using Sass to create the css file used by this theme.
 If you would like to change things like fonts, colors and so forth, edit the ```_scss/_settings.scss``` file.
 I really didn't do any heavy lifting with SASS on this project since the CSS is relatively straightforward.

 ### Social icons